-- · Street Trees These are the trees planted in pavements or road verges along the Council's highway network.
-They help to filter traffic pollution, provide shade for car parking and pedestrians and improve the overall appearance of the street scene. - Woodlands We maintain woodlands, which is approximately 3% of the Borough.
-The number of parks and open spaces also contains a proportion of woodland.

-- · Trees in Parks and Open Space These are commonly the most significant trees in the area and have profound effect on its appearance and consequently, upon the leisure experience of users of the open space as well as for visual amenity for our residents and visitors alike. - · Trees within Cemeteries and Disused Cemeteries - Historic England has bequeathed parts of West Cemetery a site of special interest and is regarded as having one of the finest tree collections in the North of England. - Housing Area Trees These are found in and around communal or residential type gardens maintained by the Housing Department.
+- Street Trees These are the trees planted in pavements or road verges along the Council's highway network.
+They help to filter traffic pollution, provide shade for car parking and pedestrians and improve the overall appearance of the street scene, thus helping to enhance property values. - Woodlands We maintain woodlands, which is approximately 3% of the Borough.
+The number of parks and open spaces also contains a proportion of woodland. - Trees in Parks and Open Space These are commonly the most significant trees in the area and have profound effect on its appearance and consequently, upon the leisure experience of users of the open space as well as for visual amenity for our residents and visitors alike. - Trees within Cemeteries and Disused Cemeteries English Heritage has bequeathed parts of West Cemetery a site of special interest and is regarded as having one of the finest tree collections in the North of England. - Housing Area Trees These are found in and around communal or residential type gardens maintained by the Housing Department.
 These trees help to improve the landscape especially around communal housing areas and provide shade during hot weather and wildlife.

-The above categories are by no means an exhaustive list, as we also maintain trees in allotments and other parcels of land.
+The above categories are by no means an exhaustive list, as we also maintain trees in allotments and parcels of land managed by the Estates Department.